ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 2. ADHD Red Flags Parents Should Watch For

-You should consider seeking professional advice if you consistently notice:
+Seek professional advice if you consistently notice:

 • Safety concerns: Impulsive behaviors that put the child at risk, such as running into roads or unsafe climbing, despite repeated correction.